Admission Arrangements for 2024-25

 h) If you wish to appeal for a school in another Local Authority area, you should contact the Admissions Team in that LA for advice.

-i) Full details about the appeals process can be found online www.tameside.gov.uk/schools/admissions
+i) Full details about the appeals process can be found online at: www.tameside.gov.uk/schools/admissions

 4. Arrangements for admitting students to other year groups, including replacing any students who have left the academy

-a) Subject to any provisions in TMBC’s coordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the AspirePlus Educational Trust will consider all such applications and if the year group applied for has a place available.
+a) Subject to any provisions in the Local Authorities coordinated admission arrangements relating to applications submitted for years other than the normal year of entry, Longdendale High School will consider all such applications and if the year group applied for has a place available.

 b) If more applications are received than there are places available, the oversubscription criteria in section 2 paragraph b) shall apply.
 Parents whose application is turned down shall be entitled to appeal.